Like us on Facebook

 Over 25 million people worldwide live with various forms of dysautonomia.
 People of any age, gender or race can be impacted.
 There is no cure for any form of dysautonomia at this time, but Dysautonomia International is funding research to develop better treatments, and hopefully someday a cure for each form of dysautonomia.
 Despite the high prevalence of dysautonomia, most patients take years to get diagnosed due to a lack of awareness amongst the public and within the medical profession.

 What is Dysautonomia?

-There is currently no cure for dysautonomia, but secondary forms such as Sjogren's Syndrome induced autonomic neuropathy or Diabetic Autonomic Neuoropathy may improve with treatment of the underlying disease.4 There are many treatments available to improve quality of life, both with medications and lifestyle changes/adaptations geared towards the type of dysautonomia and unique health situation of the patient.
+There is currently no cure for dysautonomia, but secondary forms may improve with treatment of the underlying disease.4 There are some treatments available to improve quality of life, both with medications and lifestyle changes/adaptations, but even using all treatments available, many dysautonomia patients experience disabling symptoms that significantly reduce their quality of life.
 1, 2, 3, 4, 5

 1. National Institutes of Health Rare Disease Network's Autonomic Disorders Consortium